Rachel in Industry

 Outcomes:

-• I compiled a deliverable overviewing task-score changes year over year and highlighting whether the experience was unchanged, improved, or made worse.
+I compiled a deliverable overviewing task-score changes year over year and highlighting whether the experience was unchanged, improved, or made worse.
 I tied in thematic assessments of participants' shared insights during the course of the study to ensure the user voice was present throughout the presentation.
+My recommendations rerouted the product roadmap for the next year.

 Ashley Furniture Industries